-Angela Merkel Shows Support for ‘Squad’ Members & Speaks Out Against Donald Trump
+Angela Merkel Shows Support For ‘Squad’ Members & Speaks Out Against Donald Trump

 — The Hill (@thehill) July 19, 2019

-Canadian Prime Minister Justin Trudeau also weighed in on the situation, calling “Send her back!” chants shouted by supporters of the President at a North Carolina rally on Wednesday “completely unacceptable,” per USA Today.
+Canadian Prime Minister Justin Trudeau also weighed in on the situation, calling “Send her back!” chants shouted by supporters of the president at a North Carolina rally on Wednesday “completely unacceptable,” per USA Today.

-The President has said that he didn’t support that chant, telling reporters on Thursday that they should ask his supporters why they decided to start the chant, per a previous report from The Inquisitr.
+The president has said that he didn’t support that chant, telling reporters on Thursday that they should ask his supporters why they decided to start the chant, per a previous report from The Inquisitr.

-The foreign leaders are in the company of many U.S. leaders who have condemned the President’s recent comments.
-The House voted on Tuesday to condemn his tweets, with Speaker of the House Nancy Pelosi, among others, calling the President’s Sunday tweets racist.
+The foreign leaders are in the company of many U.S. leaders who have condemned the president’s recent comments.
+The House voted on Tuesday to condemn his tweets, with Speaker of the House Nancy Pelosi, among others, calling the president’s Sunday tweets racist.

-The President has insisted he is not racist, and has refused to apologize for the comments.
+The president has insisted he is not racist and has refused to apologize for the comments.
 In an interview earlier this week, Trump said he wasn’t bothered by the reaction to his tweets.

 The relationship between the United States and Germany has shifted since Trump took office in 2017.
-According a report from The Washington Post from last year, Germans have become increasingly dissatisfied with the United States and its policies during the Trump administration.
+According to a report from The Washington Post from last year, Germans have become increasingly dissatisfied with the United States and its policies during the Trump administration.
 The article noted that while about 70 percent of those surveyed in the U.S. had a positive perception of the relationship between the two nations, the same amount of those asked about the relationship in Germany had a negative perception.